AshwinSundar/ashwinsundar/content/posts/ideas-that-created-the-future/index.md

 I found the following statement insightful, from 4.3.16 page 38:

-_(The Principle of Contradiction)...it is impossible for any being to possess a quality, and at the same time not possess it._
+(The Principle of Contradiction) . . . it is impossible for any being to possess a quality, and at the same time not possess it._

 This is expressed by: